Five Weapons Society

 The Five Weapons Society is a fictional organization appearing in American comic books published by Marvel Comics.
-The Five Weapons Society was an organization created by the brothers Zheng Yi and Zheng Zu to defend China during the Qing dynasty, after Yi's death, the society became a criminal organization, using names such as the Celestial Order of the Si-Fan and the Celestial Order of the Hai- Dai.
+The Five Weapons Society was an organization created by the brothers Zheng Yi and Zheng Zu to defend China during the Qing dynasty.
+After Yi's death, the society became a criminal organization, using names such as the Celestial Order of the Si-Fan and the Celestial Order of the Hai-Dai.

-The organization debuted in Special Marvel Edition #15 (December 1973) in the Bronze Age of Comic Books, under the name Celestial Order of Si-Fan, the organization of Fu Manchu, created by writer Sax Rohmer, with Manchu adapted as Zheng Zu, the father of Shang-Chi.
+The organization debuted in Special Marvel Edition #15 (December 1973), in the Bronze Age of Comic Books, as the “Celestial Order of Si-Fan”, the name of the organization created by Sax Rohmer in his Fu Manchu novels.
+After Marvel lost the publication rights to the Rohmer characters, Fu Manchu, the father of Shang-Chi, was retconned into Zheng Zu.

 Publication history

 In the early 1970s, writer Steve Englehart and artist Jim Starlin approached Marvel Comics to adapt the television series Kung Fu into a comic book, as DC's parent company, Warner Communications, owned the rights to the series.
 The duo then approached Marvel Comics with the idea to create a kung fu-focused original comic.
 Editor-in-chief Roy Thomas agreed, but only if they would include the Sax Rohmer's pulp villain Dr. Fu Manchu, as Marvel had previously acquired the comic book rights to the character.
 Englehart and Starlin developed Shang-Chi, a master of kung fu and a previously unknown son of Dr. Fu Manchu.
 Though an original character himself, many of Shang-Chi's supporting characters (most notably Fu Manchu, Denis Nayland Smith, Dr. James Petrie, Fah Lo Suee and the Si-Fan) were Rohmer creations.
 The Si-Fan first appeared in Special Marvel Edition #15 (December 1973), which was later retitled Master of Kung Fu two issues later.

 In the Rohmer novels, the Si-Fan were a tong turned international criminal organization that Fu Manchu led as part of his plans for world domination.
 In the comics, the Si-Fan retained the same role as the novels and were often portrayed as a ninja-like clan similar to the Hand.

 After Marvel's license with the Rohmer estate expired, Master of Kung Fu was cancelled in 1983.
 Despite subsequent issues either mentioning characters from the novels cryptically or phased out entirely, the Si-Fan still kept its original name in its appearances.